mesosphere/dcos-docs-site/pages/services/edge-lb/1.0.0/upgrading/index.md

 enterprise: false
 ---

-Perform an Edge-LB upgrade by following this procedure:
+Perform an Edge-LB upgrade by following this procedure.

 1. Uninstall the apiserver.